Kaymoor Miners Trail in New River Gorge in West Virginia.

 Pet-friendly?
 Yes, must be on leash

-Hike Features: small waterfall, 821 wooden steps, old remnants of the Kaymoor coal mine site and Kaymoor Bottom
+Hike Features: Small waterfall, 821 wooden steps, old remnants of the Kaymoor coal mine site and Kaymoor Bottom

 Kaymoor Miners Trail Map